LilyKun064/LLM_Gender_Bias/README.md

 This repository contains the **full experimental pipeline**, **data**, **analysis code**, and **manuscript** for a multi-stage study examining gender bias in large language models.
 The goal is to evaluate **how LLMs infer a user's gender** and **why** they justify those inferences across controlled stimulus conditions.

+This project is my anger product after being mistaken as a man by my ChatGPT simply because I talk about code and science all the time, even though I also asked about my period.
+Gender bias is everywhere.
+And we all should be aware of that.

 ---

 # 📁 Directory Structure